Flicker-Free LED Lights: Everything You Need to Know

 Cheap Drivers: They do a poor job of smoothing out the wave, letting the "ripple" pass through to the LED.
 Result: Flicker.

-Ceramiclite Drivers: We use high-quality components (like capacitors) that act like a reservoir, filling in the power gaps.
+High Quality Drivers: They use high-quality components (like capacitors) that act like a reservoir, filling in the power gaps.
 This ensures the LED receives a constant, steady current.
 Steady Current = No Flicker.

 Cause #2: Improper Dimming